The Sacred Language of the Abakuá

 Lydia Cabrera-Abakuá place names and West Africa (pdf)

-This project is supported by the National Endowment for the Humanities through a Scholarly Editions and Translations Grant (2015-2018).
+This project was supported by the National Endowment for the Humanities through a Scholarly Editions and Translations Grant (2015-2018).
+The results are scheduled for publication by the University Press of Mississippi in August 2020.

 Any views, findings, conclusions, or recommendations expressed in this report do not necessarily represent those of the National Endowment for the Humanities.